2. Write a concise, powerful profile summary

 5. Use action-oriented language

-Write in the first person and use strong verbs such as "achieved," "improved," "developed," or "solved."
-This gives your CV a professional and proactive appearance.
+Write in the first person and use strong verbs such as “achieved”, “improved”, “developed” or “resolved”.
+This gives your résumé a professional and proactive tone.

-A standard CV doesn’t always work.
-Adapt your CV to the position and the company you are applying to.
-Use the job description as a guide to emphasize the most important skills and experience.
+A standard résumé does not always work.
+Tailor your résumé to the role and company you are applying to.
+Use the job posting as a guide to highlight the most important skills and experience.

 7. Ensure a clear layout